-4 homicides in first 3 hours of 2020 in St. Louis
+5 homicides in first hours of 2020 in St. Louis

-ST. LOUIS (AP) — Four people in St. Louis were shot to death in the early hours of the first day of 2020, including three killed at one location.
+ST. LOUIS (AP) — The new year is off to a bloody start in St. Louis, with five people shot to death on New Year’s Day.

-Police were called shortly after midnight to an intersection in the Benton Park neighborhood, where three people were found dead.
-A fourth victim was shot in the leg but survived.
+Three of the victims were killed in one incident.
+Police were called shortly after midnight to an intersection in the Benton Park neighborhood, where the victims were found dead.
+A fourth person was shot in the leg but survived.

 Police have not released details about the victims or what led to the shooting.